bwiles81/DE-Corporation---Solidity/README.md

 # DE-Corporation---Solidity
-Solidity code library (a) representing data associated with a DE Corporation and (b) aspirationally containing functions that use such data structures
+Solidity code library (a) representing data associated with a Delaware corporation and (b) (aspirationally) containing functions that use such data structures.

 # License
 This project is licensed under the MIT License - see the LICENSE.md file for details